 If the student tested at Cal Lutheran Health Services, no notification to the university

 is required.
-If they were tested off campus, you should remind them they must report
+If they were tested off campus, you should remind them they must report their positive result.

 Continue to teach class unless notified by the university to switch to online instruction.